 Weld is also built into GlassFish from V3 onwards.
-Since GlassFish V3 is the Java EE reference implementation, it supports all features of CDI.
+Since GlassFish V3 is the Java EE 6 reference implementation, it must support all features of CDI.
 What better way for GlassFish to support these features than to use Weld, the CDI reference implementation?
 Just package up your CDI application and deploy.